 Hiking in Kotor up the wall to St John’s Fortress

-The beauty of hiking up to St John’s Fortress is that it can be done if you’re going to Kotor on a day trip because it’s not that long of a hike.
-You can easily get up to the fortress and back down in under two hours.
+The beauty of hiking up to St John’s Fortress is that it can be done if you’re going to Kotor just as a day trip because it’s not that long of a hike.
+You can easily get up to St John’s fortress and back to the city in under two hours.

-If you take the easier trail from Old Town (which we did) then it will only take the two hours.
-If you take the harder trail (Kotor ladder) it may take you a little bit longer.
-Since you have to exit Old Town Kotor and find the trailhead which may take some time.
+If you take the easier trail from Old Town (which we did) then it should only take you about 2 hours.
+If you take the harder trail (Kotor ladder) it may take you a little bit longer but not by much.

 You can either start from Old Town and hike along the walls of Kotor – or you can do the Ladder of Kotor which is a bunch of switchbacks up a mountain right near the city.